Team-Ives/shinysea/README.md

 # Shiny Sea
 Shiny Sea is a Wordpress theme built on top of [Bones](http://themble.com/bones).
+Check out the test deployment at http://courtney.ives.mn/coleman-site-draft/.

 ![](/page-shot.png)